-- 1) The timing, rate and volume of the take. - 2) Measures to ensure the reasonable and efficient use of water. - 3) Effects on: - a) aquatic ecosystems health, and - b) mahinga kai and access to mahinga kai, and - c) indigenous biodiversity in the bed of a water body where it affects tangata whenua ability to carry out cultural and traditional activities, and - d) wāhi tapu, and - e) the identified values of mapped Sites and Areas of Significance to tangata whenua (refer I Maps | Ngā mahere matawhenua).
+- The timing, rate and volume of the take. - 2) Measures to ensure the reasonable and efficient use of water that address the matters in D.4.14. - 3) Effects on: - a) aquatic ecosystem health and indigenous biodiversity, and - b) mahinga kai and access to mahinga kai, and - c) indigenous biodiversity in the bed of a water body where it affects tangāta whenua ability to carry out cultural and traditional activities, and - d) wāhi tapu, and - e) the identified values of mapped Sites and Areas of Significance to tangāta whenua (refer I Maps | Ngā mahere matawhenua).